Indonesias Jokowi Taps Election Archrival For Defense Minister - UrduPoint

 Media mogul Erick Thohir -- a former owner of Italian football club Inter Milan and the 2018 Asian Games organising committee chief -- was appointed minister of state-owned enterprises.

+However, fisheries minister Susi Pudjiastuti -- a popular chain-smoking, tattooed politician known for blowing up illegal fishing ships caught in Indonesian waters -- was not picked to continue in cabinet.

-Wiranto, a 72-year-old former army chief, did not return to cabinet as chief security minister, according to an official list.
+Wiranto, a 72-year-old former army chief, also did not return to cabinet as chief security minister.

 Islamic State group-linked militants this month staged a failed assassination attempt on the powerful politician, who is recovering in hospital.